 As discussed earlier, dividend means the distribution of the portion of profits of the company.
-Thus, when a company pays a dividend, it has already paid taxes on that portion of profits being distributed to the investors.
+Thus, when a company pays dividends, it has already paid taxes on that portion of profits distributed to the investors.

 From a shareholders’ point of view, a dividend is a taxable income in his hands and thus added to his annual income and taxed at the personal tax rate.
 At this juncture, it is highlighted that this dividend has already been taxed at a company level.
 Now, it may end up being taxed again in the hands of investors, thus leading to double taxation of income.

 Hence, the concept of franked dividend evolved, thereby allowing to claim a tax credit, that is franking credit, on the dividend amount received by the investor.

 4.9 (1,067 ratings) 250+ Courses | 40+ Projects | 1000+ Hours | Full Lifetime Access | Certificate of Completion